 Morristown, NJ 07960

-The Morris Museum Development office is seeking an enthusiastic intern to assist in its general fundraising activities including membership, special events, and institutional giving.
-This is an ideal position for someone looking to learn more about the inner workings of a museum, fundraising, and/or nonprofit management.
+The Morris Museum Development intern is an ideal position for someone looking to learn more about the inner workings of a museum, fundraising, and/or nonprofit management.

-Did you know that the Morris Museum and/or Theatre are often rented as the ideal venue for special events such as weddings, bar mitzvahs, parties and recitals?
+Did you know that the Morris Museum and the Bickford Theatre are often rented as the ideal venue for special events such as weddings, bar mitzvahs, parties and recitals?
 Learn how rentals are planned, negotiated and contracted.
 Work with caterers, wedding planners, municipal authorities, and a variety of organizations who reserve the museum for their special events.
 Flexible availability is required for weekdays, nights and weekend events.

 The Bickford Theatre is looking for theatre technicians.
 At least one year experience in theater craft is necessary.
 An internship at the Bickford Theatre will involve cross training in all areas of theater craft.
 Hands-on training will be backed by instruction in the science of the craft.
 Internship can lead to paid jobs.
 All paid work is part time on a show specific basis.
 Interns will participate in the following areas: sets, lighting, software, sound, and video.
 Safety, teamwork, and courtesy are emphasized and required at all times.
 If you’re not afraid of hard work and look forward to a lot of fun, we’re looking for you.
 Contact Technical Director Lewis Perlmutter: [email protected]

 The Museum is offering an internship in the Exhibitions department where you can learn the ins and outs of organizing and implementing exhibitions.
 The Curatorial Intern reports to the Museum’s curators and works with the Exhibitions and Collections staff on day-to-day activities in the galleries, the permanent collection, and exhibition research.

 For a complete description of this internship see Curatorial Internship.